uqzhiyao/uqzhiyao.github.io/_pages/about.md

 News
 ---
+* ***7 Oct 2024**.
+Our paper "Surface-adhered Micro-bubbles Enhance the Resistance of ANAMMOX Granular Sludge to Sulfamethoxazole Stress" has been accepted by Environmental Science & Technology.
+This is my first paper as the last senior author!*

 * ***30 Sep 2024**.
 Our workshop proposal has been granted.
 I will be organizing an international workshop, together with Prof. Liu Ye from UQ and Prof. Korad Koch from TUM, Germany, on "Pathways to Resource Recovery from Wastewater in the Net-Zero Era"!
 Already getting excited!*
 * ***19 Sep 2024**.
 Launching my academic personal page, as a birthday gift to myself.
 Happy 30th Birthday!
 Looking forward to populating the page and documenting my academic journey.
 Better late than never!*